Wrestling Adds Five to Nationally-Ranked Recruiting Class

 Joe McFarland is in his 16th season as head wrestling coach at the University of Michigan, where he has lifted the Maize and Blue to the upper tier of collegiate wrestling.

 McFarland is the ninth coach to direct the Wolverine wrestling program and moved into the top spot on April 1, 1999, after working seven seasons as an assistant coach under Bahr.
-Since his return to Ann Arbor in 1992, McFarland has enjoyed considerable coaching recognition, including being named the National Wrestling Coaches Association's Assistant Coach of the Year in 1994.
+He was named the National Wrestling Coaches Association's Assistant Coach of the Year in 1994.

 Formerly the head wrestling coach at Indiana University (1990-92), McFarland produced one of the most impressive first-year improvements in Big Ten Conference history when he guided the Hoosiers to a perfect 14-0 dual meet record in 1989-90, the program's first undefeated season since 1946.
 IU placed eighth at the NCAA Championships that season and claimed runner-up honors at the Big Ten Championships.
 Indiana was also the only unbeaten team in NCAA Division I in 1989-90 and reached the No. 5 national ranking in the final dual-meet listing by Amateur Wrestling News.
 McFarland produced three All-Americans and three Big Ten champions and was named the 1990 Big Ten Conference Coach of the Year.
 He still lists as the only rookie coach to earn the prestigious honor since the award's inaugural year in 1988.
 He was also named Amateur Wrestling News' recipient of the 1990 national "Rookie Coach of the Year" award.